 A single physical node can be allocated multiple UnitIDs if the node generates multiple independent streams of traffic.
 This allows more concurrency among the traffic to and from that device.
-If allocating multiple UnitIDs is not done, all traffic to and from that device will beis ordered as a single stream, and knowledge of the possible concurrency will beis lost.
+If allocating multiple UnitIDs is not done, all traffic to and from that device is ordered as a single stream, and knowledge of the possible concurrency is lost.